Call

 Schedule a diabetic eye exam in Lakeport

 If you have diabetes, make sure to prioritize your eye health by scheduling regular diabetic eye exams at Konocti View Optometry.
-Our experienced optometrist is here to help you maintain optimal vision and prevent serious complications related to diabetes.
+Our experienced optometrist is committed to helping you maintain optimal vision and prevent serious complications related to diabetes.
 Schedule your diabetic eye exam in Lakeport today!

 Diabetic eye exams FAQ